Brazil Climate

 This month in numbers

-Brazil experienced its 6th warmest March on record in 2026, with an average temperature of 25.66°C, an anomaly of +1.1°C compared to the 1961–1990 baseline.
-The January–March 2026 period also ranked as the 8th warmest on record, with an anomaly of +0.9°C. Globally, March 2026 was the 2nd warmest March on record for land temperatures, with an anomaly of +1.2°C.
+Brazil experienced its 9th warmest April on record, with an average temperature of 25.19°C, marking an anomaly of +1.1°C compared to the 1961–1990 baseline.
+The period of February to April 2026 was the 6th warmest on record for Brazil, with an average temperature of 25.48°C, an anomaly of +1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February-April period also ranked as the 2nd warmest globally for land temperatures, at +1.2°C above the baseline.

 What changed